 “My daughter was born very early but she was good and healthy at 4 lbs.
 10 oz.
-When she was born, she latched instantly and ate really good but that tired her out and in two days she lost 10 oz.
+When she was born, she latched instantly and ate really good, but that tired her out.
+In two days she lost 10 oz.

 I went to the hospital for high blood pressure and found out my baby needed to be removed immediately.
 She was struggling to breathe!
 I cried out to God and she instantly started breathing.
 They put her on tube feedings until she finally started waking up again.
 After this, we couldn’t get her to latch but we kept trying.
 I breastfed for 15 minutes then gave her a bottle, which I hated.
 I pumped into the little 2oz. bottles but she couldn’t even latch to those either.
 It would just spill out the side of her mouth and went 4 days gaining little to no weight.

-I knew about Bare Air-free feeding system (I was a part of the first test trials) so we went to the closest Babies “R” Us that had them in store.
+I knew about Bare Air-free feeding system as I was a part of the first test trials.
+So we went to the closest Babies “R” Us that had them in store.
 I wanted to exclusively breastfeed and I knew Bare would help with that.
-When we first talked to nurses about using our own bottles they were not sure because they don’t have means to clean and sanitize them if I missed a feeding.
+When we first talked to nurses about using our own bottles they were not sure.
+They don’t have means to clean and sanitize them if I missed a feeding.
 I explained the issue that it was getting harder to get her to breastfeed using the hospital’s bottles.
-They said I had to be there for every feeding to use the Bare system, which I didn’t mind I only got to hold her every 3 hrs. for 30 minutes, because she couldn’t be out of the heater too long.
+They said I had to be there for every feeding to use the Bare system.
+I didn’t mind I only got to hold her every 3 hrs. for 30 minutes, because she couldn’t be out of the heater too long.“

 Bare® feeding while in the NICU